wildmanonline/docs/docs/products/storage/block-storage/_index.md

 ## Scalable Storage

 A Block Storage Volume augments the raw storage capacity of a cloud instance, which can be useful if your storage needs are greater than your computing demands.
 Because a Volume is scalable, it can adapt as your data grows in size.

-## Plans and Pricing

-Block Storage Volumes cost $0.10/GiB per month and can range from 10 GiB to 10,000 GiB in size.
-When you create your Block Storage Volume you can designate its storage capacity and resize it up, if needed.